Regine-Makonga/Coffee-Order-Analysis-Tableau-Project/README.md

  - Sales are heavily concentrated in the U.S.
  - Sales are consistent over months without any evident spikes, suggesting no clear seasonal or promotional sales boosts.
 ## Recommendations
+ - Focus on loyalty programs for the top 10 customers to retain their contribution to sales.
+Identify potential customers with similar profiles to the top 10 and target them with marketing campaigns.
+ - Investigate why there were low sales in 2020 and 2022 than in 2019 and 2021.
+ - Investigate why Robusta is underperforming.
+Consider improving its quality, changing its pricing strategy, or promoting it through bundled offers with popular products like Excelsa and Liberica.
+ - Develop more variations in dark roasts since they are the most popular.
+ - Explore untapped markets by analyzing potential demand in countries with similar coffee preferences.
+ - Launch seasonal promotions or discounts to create sales spikes during specific periods.
+ - Introduce campaigns highlighting the uniqueness of Excelsa and Liberica.
+ - Collect customer feedback on the existing product range and services to improve overall satisfaction and identify areas for innovation.